Biden signs order requiring masks for travelers

 The order is a directive to several agencies to take action to require masks be worn in compliance with Centers for Disease Control and Prevention guidelines.

-At this point it is unclear exactly how the requirement will be implemented.
+At this point it is unclear exactly how the requirement will be carried out.
 The Transportation Department referred questions about how the order will be implemented to the White House.

 Welcomed news for flight attendants union